Farmers are committed to growing safe food.

 - Farms are visited regularly by government officials.

 - Government auditors verify that farmers are following over 500 different safety checkpoints.

 - The food safety practices farmers must follow are continually reviewed and updated as more information is learned on how to more safely grow lettuce.

-Lettuce farmers in California are committed to producing the safest food possible and to preventing illnesses like those linked to recent romaine lettuce outbreaks.
+Lettuce farmers in California and Arizona are committed to producing the safest food possible and to preventing illnesses like those linked to recent romaine lettuce outbreaks.